AdityaKumar41/ICP-WALLET/README.md

    ```

 3. **Build the Project**:
-   Navigate to your Rust project directory and run:
+   Navigate to your root project directory and run:
    ```bash
    dfx build